7 minute read

 It may represent these relationships through knowledge graphs as well.

-Knowledge graphs use nodes, edges, and labels to display relationships.
+Knowledge graphs display relationships using nodes, edges, and labels.
 Named entities are nodes, and the connections among nodes are called edges.
 Labels are attributes that help define relationships.

 Joined approaches